sfostine/UnflodingMaps_Programs/README.md

 then from a .json file, we were able to retrieve a list of Feature "List<Feature>" for more details about Features or UnfoldingMaps check this link: http://unfoldingmaps.org/javadoc/
 We also use a list of Marker.
 From the value of life expectancy, we assign a color to each country in the map.

+EarthquakeCityMap:
+An application with an interactive map displaying earthquake data.